acme-networks/acme-public-docs/faq/faq_en.md

   - Carefully recall the email addresses you may have used to register for AcmeVPN (such as personal email, work email, etc.);
   - Check the inbox or spam folder of these email addresses for registration confirmation emails or notification emails from AcmeVPN.

-If you have forgotten your registered email address, please contact customer support and provide payment details as proof of identity, and we will assist with processing.
+If you have forgotten your registered email address, please contact customer support and provide payment details as proof of identity, and we shall assist with processing.

 ### 2.4 How Can I Change My Registered Email Address?
 AcmeVPN currently does not support changing registered email addresses.
 Email is an important identifier in our account system, and to ensure account security and data consistency, modification is temporarily not supported.
 If you need to use another email address, we recommend creating a new account.
 If you have any questions or need assistance, please contact customer support.